Updated on June 22nd, 2023

 In the afternoon, the weather turned again & started to look like it would get tough for the route back to Lymington on the final day.
-We had 32-knot winds & a lot of rain, so the aim was to get as close as possible before docking for the evening & we ended up in Port Hamble.
+We had 32-knot winds & a lot of rain.
+The aim was to get as close as possible before docking for the evening & we ended up in Port Hamble.
 As we came in we heard Mayday signals of boats on fire & yachts that had shredded their spinnakers (2 days before Cowes week!).

-The final day, bad weather & a race to get back to Lymington & finish all the rest of our syllabus, while battling directly against the wind & tide.
-We started with man overboard drills and finished with “pontoon bashing” – giving the Day Skippers chance to practice manoeuvring in the marina & us, as Competent Crew, plenty of mooring experience.
+The final day brought bad weather & a race to get back to Lymington & finish all the rest of our syllabus.
+It also had us battling directly against the wind & tide.
+We started with man overboard drills and finished with “pontoon bashing”.
+This gave the Day Skippers chance to practice manoeuvring in the marina & us, as Competent Crew, plenty of mooring experience.
 We finished around 4-4.30pm after cleaning the boat & receiving our logbooks & certificates.

 Where I ate & drank

 The Anchor Inn, Cowes – decent pub food and a good place for a beer after a long days sailing (as it’s the first pub you find when you exit the marina!).
 On our 2nd night here they also had a live band playing which made for a fun night out for all!